What is Low Range Drink Driving?

 How serious is a Low Range PCA?

 Low Range PCA offences now attract immediate licence suspension periods of 3 months and an on-the-spot fine of $561 may also be imposed.
-If you are found guilty of Low Range Drink Driving in Court a criminal record will be imposed which can cause significant problems in your everyday life; it can affect your ability to work in certain jobs and to travel freely to some countries.
+If you are found guilty of Low Range Drink Driving in Court, a criminal record will be imposed, which can cause significant problems in your everyday life; it can affect your ability to work in certain jobs and travel freely to some countries.

-If you are a first-time offender, however, getting legal advice from an experienced traffic lawyer will ensure that you get the best possible outcome.
+However, getting legal advice from an experienced traffic lawyer will ensure that you get the best possible outcome if you are a first-time offender.

 Will I lose my licence?

 The major concern for most drivers charged with a Low Range PCA offence is that they will lose their licence.
 From 20 May 2019, if you are charged with Low Range Drink Driving, NSW Police can immediately suspend your driver's licence.

-For offences, before 20 May 2019, it is possible to obtain a Conditional Release Order with no conviction or a Section 10 which means that you will not be disqualified from driving, not be fined and you will be able to keep your licence.
+For offences before 20 May 2019, it is possible to obtain a Conditional Release Order with no conviction or a Section 10, which means that you will not be disqualified from driving, not be fined and will be able to keep your licence.

 Our experienced drink driving lawyers know how to present Low Range Drink Driving matters in a way that gives you the best chance of retaining your licence.

 What are the penalties for Low Range PCA?